gizmo10475/PatternProject/src/backend/api/README.md

 ---

-Get all stations in city: (ROUTE IN DEVELOPMENT)
+Get all stations in city:

 ```http
 GET /city/{id}/stations